delfanbaum/lightweight-markup-to-pdf/README.md

 - Project structure is a problem but lets try https://docs.python-guide.org/writing/structure/

 Wishlist:
 - user stylesheet as argument
+-- rip out sass step; can just go with css and keep the sass for repo builds
+- argument to include build output or not